Automotive Career

 1. Electric Vehicle and Battery Specialist

 The shift toward electric mobility has created entirely new roles.
 Battery diagnostics, high-voltage system maintenance, and charging infrastructure planning are now critical functions.
-These positions represent some of the fastest-growing automotive career opportunities today.

 Due to safety requirements, specialists often receive higher compensation and additional certifications compared to conventional roles.